9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 ::::

 Our use of monad transformers here is admittedly a little contrived.
-Because we\'re writing a single straightforward function, we\'re not really winning anything.
-What\'s useful about this approach, though, is that it *scales* to bigger programs.
+Because we're writing a single straightforward function, we're not really winning anything.
+What's useful about this approach, though, is that it *scales* to bigger programs.

-We can write most of an application\'s imperative-style code in a monad stack similar to our `App` monad.
-In a real program, we\'d carry around more complex configuration data, but we\'d still use `ReaderT` to keep it read-only and hidden except when needed.
-We\'d have more mutable state to manage, but we\'d still use `StateT` to encapsulate it.
+We can write most of an application's imperative-style code in a monad stack similar to our `App` monad.
+In a real program, we'd carry around more complex configuration data, but we'd still use `ReaderT` to keep it read-only and hidden except when needed.
+We'd have more mutable state to manage, but we'd still use `StateT` to encapsulate it.

 ### Hiding our work